SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 When you access part of a string using a subscript, the result is a :newTerm:`substring`.
-The difference between a string and a substring is that a substring doesn't have its own storage.
+The most important difference between a string and a substring is that a substring doesn't have its own storage.
 A string has a region of memory where the characters that make up the string are stored,